Key takeaways

 Outsourcing works best when three conditions are all true at once:

-Where outsourcing goes sideways is when any of those three is missing.
+Outsourcing goes sideways when any of those three is missing.
 A project with unclear content and no deliverable spec, handed to a vendor under time pressure, will consume everyone's bandwidth twice over.
 If you find yourself in that situation, spend a week getting your content organized and your deliverable defined before asking for quotes.
 It's the single best investment you'll make in the project.

 What outsourcing usually gets you